 The pressure to have healthy chickens is not fun, especially when you aren't sure how to keep your flock healthy.
 You deserve the confidence of advertising your eggs and knowing they are good and healthy.

 So, we're here to help.
-We've combined our experience with the vast knowledge of the head animal nutritionist, Jeff Mattocks, from The Fertrell Company, to teach you how to keep your chickens healthy and get quality eggs.
+We've combined our experience here at The Mobile Chicken House with the vast knowledge of the head animal nutritionist, Jeff Mattocks, from The Fertrell Company, to teach you how to keep your chickens healthy and get quality eggs.

 When you've finished the article, you'll be equipped with the knowledge to take care of your flock of chickens.
 All you have to do is read and execute these strategies, and you will avoid the insecurity of unhealthy chickens and instead be confident in your ability to raise a flock of chickens.